-The "Hand of Glory" was the severed hand of an executed criminal, clutching a candle, which gave a light only the Hand's holder could see.
+The "Hand Of Glory" was the severed hand of an executed criminal, clutching a candle or each finger made into a candle (with the added bonus that the candle is sometimes made with human fat), which gave a light only the Hand's holder could see.
 Supposedly it was a useful tool for medieval housebreakers, who could rob a house after dark without its illumination alerting residents or neighbors.

 In some versions of the tale, it went one step further - anyone who saw the light, other than its wielder, was hit with a full-on Hold Person effect until the light left their vision.

 Dungeons & Dragons: flesh golems.
 It's worse in Ravenloft (creators usually are driven by obsessive insanity, while golems, no matter how innocent they start out, sooner or later become Axe Crazy), but otherwise it's merely a very unappetizing variant which is still considered better than Undead.
 Ravenloft's Hands of Glory and the Eye of Vecna are also examples.

 Similar to the Biofab War example, certain ships in the Spelljammer setting use a sadistic variation of the typical spelljamming helm called a lifejammer.
 Instead of a spellcaster fueling the ship with his or her magical power, lifejammers are powered by the life force of whichever poor victim gets strapped into the helm.
 Neogi slavers are fond of using them, as are the undead, and their use is banned in pretty much every civilized region of wildspace.